abenedek688/zFullProject2/README.md

 For an in-depth understanding of this project template, please refer to our [documentation](https://docs.particle.io/firmware/best-practices/firmware-template/).

+This code is meant to be used with the Particle Photon 2 MicroProcessor, along with the Amped Pulse sensor from OpenBCI, the ADXL335, and the MAX30003.
+The ADXL335 and MAX30003 can be from any manufacturer, but this repository was developed in conjunction with an ADXL335 from Adafruit industries, and the Protocentral MAX30003 Breakout Board V2

 ## Prerequisites To Use This Repository

 To use this software/firmware on a device, you'll need: